Copycat Starbucks Pumpkin Spice Latte Recipe

 Ingredient Substitutions

+You can substitute the milk with a non-dairy milk alternative if you prefer.
+If you have a dairy allergy, alternatives such as almond milk, oat milk, or soy milk are excellent options.
 Oat milk has a rich, silky texture, and soy milk froths up quite nicely.
-Almond milk is slightly trickier but works with high-fat content.
+Almond milk is slightly trickier, but it works well with a high-fat content.

 Espresso Tips for This Pumpkin Latte Recipe

-How much caffeine is in a pumpkin spice latte depends on how big of a latte you make or buy.
+How much caffeine is in a pumpkin spice latte depends on how big a latte you make or buy.
 At Starbucks, a tall Pumpkin Spice Latte has 75 mg of caffeine, whereas a grande size has 150 mg.

 What to Serve with The Pumpkin Spice Latte